dfernandezperez/cloneRanger/README.md

     TotalSeqMouse4: ["R2", "5PNNNNNNNNNN(BC)", "AAAGCATTCTTCACG"]
 ```

-Basically you have to write the name of the totalseq Ab, in which read it is present, the pattern to locate the barcod in the read, and the sequence.
+Basically you have to write the name of the totalseq Ab, in which read it is present, the pattern to locate the barcode in the read, and the sequence.
 This uses the syntax described by 10XGenomics in their [website](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/running-pipelines/cr-feature-bc-analysis).
 By default you can find the standard totalseqmouse Abs and their sequences.

-Then, you have to fill to which sample corresopnds every Ab and the subsample names:
+Then, you have to fill to which sample corresponds every Ab and the subsample names:

 ```yaml
 assignments: